Deep Dynamic Boosted Forest

-Last but not least, we also perform visualizations to validate DBRF and analyze its effectiveness from a sampling point of view.
+Last but not least, we also perform visualizations to validate DDBF and analyze its effectiveness from a sampling point of view.

-The contributions of this paper are listed as follows: \begin{enumerate} \item We propose a novel ensemble algorithm called DBRF to extend RF vertically by iteratively mining and training on hard examples, and thus incorporate boosting into RF training process.
-It outperforms RF. \item We propose a criterion to measure the quality of a leaf node in a decision tree and a voting mechanism to determine hard examples. \item We propose an evolution mechanism which filters out poor decision trees in a random forest, together with iteration mechanism to enhance the performance of DBRF and achieve state-of-the-art results on three UCI datasets. \item The hard example mining process proposed with DBRF can be seen as a novel way of sampling.
-We demonstrate the effectiveness of using DBRF to deal with imbalanced data. \end{enumerate}
+The contributions of this paper is listed as follows: \begin{itemize} \item We propose Deep Dynamic Boosted Forest (DDBF), a novel ensemble algorithm that combine boosting and bagging into deep forests by means of iteratively mining and training on hard examples. \item We propose an evolution mechanism which filters out poor decision trees in the forest, together with iteration mechanism to enhance the performance of DDBF and achieve state-of-the-art results on both structured datasets and unstructured datasets. \item The proposed hard example mining process can be seen as a novel way of sampling.
+We demonstrate the effectiveness of using DDBF to deal with imbalanced data. \end{itemize}

-The rest of the paper is organized as follows.
-Section 2 explains our motives.
-Section 3 presents our proposed model DBRF and the enhancement mechanisms.
-Section 4 reports the results of multiple evaluation experiments.
-Finally, Section 5 contains related work and Section 6 concludes the paper.